 I'm going to be linking to a lot of resources over the course of this guide but there is one that you absolutely should bookmark if you're going to be doing this.

-ARR Triple Triad (and their Discord) is far and away the best Triple Triad resource out there.
+ARR Triple Triad (and their Discord) is one of the best Triple Triad resources out there.
 You can keep track of which cards you have, search for NPCs you haven't beaten, and see which locations still have cards for you.
 I cannot recommend this website enough.
+(You can also use the very excellent Another Triple Triad Tracker from Skyborn Industries.
+Since first writing this site I have come to rely heavily on their FFXIV Collect framework, and while this page was not made with links to their site I would be remiss not to mention it.)

 In addition, when you click on an individual card you can see comments from folks who have come before you in case you're missing information about quest unlocks, drop rates, or strategies.
 It's a great way to check off an NPC or dungeon if you've got just a few minutes and are working towards a specific goal.